 There is no longer any such thing as a physics problem or an engineering problem.
 The scientific challenges of the future will only be tackled by teams with expertise in a range of disciplines.

-The creation of a Science and Engineering Quarter at the University of Leeds will remove physical boundaries between scientific disciplines, bringing together physicists, chemists, materials scientists, engineers and computer scientists to address some of humanity’s greatest problems.
+Work is now well under way on the creation of a Science and Engineering Quarter at the University of Leeds.
+This purpose-built development will remove physical boundaries between scientific disciplines, bringing together physicists, chemists, materials scientists, engineers and computer scientists to address some of humanity’s greatest problems.

 At its heart will be new homes for the Schools of Computing and Physics & Astronomy and our new Bragg Centre, named in honour of the Nobel Prizewinning father-and-son physicists whose work made Leeds pre-eminent in x-ray crystallography.
 The Bragg Centre will be a new home for science, technology and innovation and equipped with the state-of-the-art facilities where interdisciplinary research can truly thrive.